Cowusu8/Health-Clinic-Management-System/README.md

 Clinic Management System

 Clinic Management System is a web-based application built with Java and designed to manage the daily operations of a clinic.
-This project aims to simplify the process of scheduling appointments, recording patients information, managing staff and resources, and generating reports.
+This project aims to simplify the process of scheduling appointments, recording patient information, managing staff and resources, and generating reports.
 Key Features

     Patient record management